hblackmcn/LubmerJack-automation/README.md

 # Dependency
-You need to install autopu to conrol mouse and keyboard and check RBG color of screen
+You need to install autopy to conrol mouse and keyboard and check RBG color of screen
 ```sh
 $ pip install -U autopy
 ```